lmullen/plugin-AddItem/README.md

-# Catalog Search Plugin for Omeka
+# Add Item Link Plugin for Omeka

 A plugin for [Omeka][] that adds an "add item" link to the admin bar.
 The code is mostly borrowed from [Patrick Murray-John][]'s [EditLink